 At this point, we noticed that the men were starting to swarm in excitement into the women’s area, literally jumping over gated fences.
 So, a couple of the older women took charge of us, and started to push us closer back to the entrance, nearer to where the female security guards were located.
 At one point, male officers started to push back the male crowds with batons, but we still felt them advancing closer.
-We had one blonde-haired girl in our group, and it was a bit intimidating to watch what felt like 20 or so males, in this row, taking photos of her, with maybe less than appropriate looks on their faces.
+We had one blonde-haired girl in our group, and it was a bit intimidating to watch what felt like 20 or so males taking photos of her, with maybe less than appropriate looks on their faces.
 We talked with our Afghani brothers later onwards, and discussed broadly that it’s hard for both men and women in such a conservative culture.
 There are a lot of pent-up hormones.
 People cannot date, and you are either single or married, and at times, arranged into a marriage where you might not necessarily love the person you are with.
-People ‘date’, but secretly, one way, through messaging on Facebook, and sometimes without the knowledge of your family, until maybe it’s too late.
-So, getting back to the point of the story, foreigners have their allure; we kind of experienced some distastefulness because of testosterone, we got out of the mosque and everyone was okay.
-We experienced Nowruz in Afghanistan, and for me that is truly an once-in-a-lifetime experience in a person’s life.
-I would not trade it for anything, and even now, I still feel like I can hear the buzz of the ceremony, the sounds of the cannons, and remember the exhilaration of all the excited people around me.
+People ‘date’, sometimes without the knowledge of their family, until maybe it’s too late.

 Later that day, Noor and Sakhi took us to the bazaar, which was pretty large and expansive.
 It was actually a lot more organized than a lot of bazaars I have been to in other places.
 Big on the agenda was for us girls to get chadris, mainly for the experience.
-And, the chadri store was definitely an experience.
-There were rows and rows of shimmery dark blue material - almost indistinguishable, until you notice that each chadri has its own intricate design.
-You would almost think that it's like playing Marco Polo, trying to find your wife in a crowded bazaar, but you look for the details - this is "Where's Waldo" on crack.
+In the store, there were rows and rows of shimmery dark blue material - almost indistinguishable, until you notice that each chadri has its own intricate design.
 Noor commented that we would never technically pass off “as a local” in the chadris because of the way we walk, but I wanted so very badly to know what it felt like to be cloaked.
 To describe it simply, it was warm, but there was a suffocating feeling about it.
 I felt like it would be a lot more comfortable if the headpiece was more elastic-like, allowing for more room to the head area.
-But, you know, I am not really a purveyor / designer of burqas.
 Nicole mentioned to me that she had once spoken to different women about their experience wearing chadris, and they have different views – some love it, some hate it, some just are indifferent.
-We saw some stores that had tight-fitting and kind of sexy clothing, and we asked Noor where a woman would wear this.
-He explained that a girl would generally buy this to wear at home, for her husband's eyes only.

-I kind of mentioned above that I had mixed feelings about chadris in general.
-I would never personally want to hide my face, or be somewhat indistinguishable in any place (even despite all my social anxieties, and somewhat general fear of people), but I understand that in a predominantly male culture, hiding your face lends you some sort of protection.
+I had mixed feelings about chadris in general.
+I would never personally want to hide my face, or be somewhat indistinguishable in any place, but I understand that in a predominantly male culture, hiding your face lends you some sort of protection.
 Chadris, to my understanding, always existed, but were more so effected by the Taliban, and tend to be worn by the less educated female.
 I am not really ‘feminist’ but something like a chadri of course, to me, sets a women back.
-And so, if women back home here are fighting about “breaking the glass ceiling”, and getting paid less than a man, and raising a stink about anything and everything; well, Afghani women are honestly breaking down border walls if they are attending university, and getting into prominent positions, and making contributions to any semblance of progress.
-I met one girl on our flight from Herat to Kabul, and she was finishing up a dual degree in Political Science and English literature.
-She was incredibly well spoken and put together, and looking into her eyes and speaking to her gave me the utmost hope for Afghanistan.
-I know they are still coming out of a war-torn era and women / certain ethnicities are still oppressed, but so long as people are encouraged to learn and develop, I see hope.
+I know they are still coming out of a war-torn era and women and certain ethnicities are still oppressed, but so long as people are encouraged to learn and develop, I see hope.
 I see hope for young girls, I see hope for young children, I see hope for the next generation.

-Herat was the last place we flew to before returning to Kabul, and then for me, subsequently returning to Toronto (and processing everything that happened over the past few weeks).
-Herat is right near the border to Iran, and it excited me a lot because I am going to Iran somewhat shortly (though not shortly enough) at the end of May.
+Herat was the last place we flew to before returning to Kabul, and then for me, subsequently returning home and processing everything that happened over the past few weeks.

 The people here felt more conservative.
 The women dressed predominantly in black chadors, and we received a lot more intense stares again versus in Bamyan and Mazar.
 But once again, I never felt unsafe, and I just wish we had endless time to explore everywhere we went.
-I feel like our travel group was getting closer and closer now because we had spent so much time bonding together, and we were just having so much fun.
+I feel like our travel group was getting closer and closer now because we had spent so much time bonding together.
 For the first time in a long time, and something I had feared before leaving was how I was going to adjust to strangers with my complex social anxieties.
-I don’t know that I completely let my guard down (i.e. the mental health motivations never came out), but I don’t think my walls were up completely either.
-I laughed and I learned, and I appreciated being with people who collectively wanted to learn, appreciate the culture, and just be human and laugh about stupid things.
+I don’t know that I completely let my guard down -i.e. the mental health motivations never came out, but I don’t think my walls were up completely either.
+I laughed and I learned, and I appreciated being with people who collectively wanted to learn, appreciate the culture, and just be human and joke about stupid things.
 I loved being with people who were creatives, and could spend a few hours in a mosque, photographing the smallest little, intricate details, and not ever want to leave.
 I loved being with people who were so in-tune with the world, and not afraid of going anywhere or trying anything.